wharfkit/website/src/lib/docs/Upgrading.md

 `acceptUrlSessionParam` renames the parameter, which defaults to `incomingWharfSession`.
 Reading the URL requires a browser; under Node.js `restore()` goes straight to storage.

-Anyone sending a session this way is handing over the wallet data it carries.
-Send it only to an origin you control.
+A session sent this way carries the wallet data needed to sign, so send it only to an origin you control.

 ### Choosing when two sessions are the same